alphae-nix/BlockPhish/README.md

-# ESIEE Paris Student project : Block Phish 🪝
+# ESIEE Paris Student project : Block Phish!
 ## Project desciption
 This project has been made for "Day of project 2021" for ESIEE Paris.
 This project is composed in 2 parts :
 - The first part is a web extension for chrome.
 This extension analyse your web page, and alarm you if a phishing link is detected